End-of-Course (EOC) Assessments

 - Florida Standards Assessments Portal Your source for information about the Florida Standards Assessments.

-- Florida End-of-Course (EOC) Assessments (Florida Department of Education) Look here for information about EOC assessments.
+- Florida End-of-Course (EOC) Assessments (Florida Department of Education) Detailed information about EOC assessments.

-- FLVS Florida End-of-Course Assessments Look here for additional information and practice tests.
+- FLVS Florida End-of-Course Assessments Look here for additional information provided by FLVS regarding EOC assessments and links to practice test guides.